DillonSW/Capstone_Team_5/Documentation/Signoffs/IdentificationSystem.md

 To remove data from the computer for use, a program will be added to the MiniPC so when the drive is plugged in, the information is downloaded automatically.
 The port will be behind a locked compartment so students cannot access the data.

+To connect the Computer to the PLC, a USB NIC will be needed to provide an extra Ethernet port.
+The PLC uses Profinet, which is a communication protocol used to collect information and control a PLC through Profibus.
+The Computer will use an application called TIA Portal which allows connection and communication with the PLC and functions as a controller.
+The program will be created in the TIA portal and loaded to the memory on the PLC.
+TIA portal also provides diagnostics of the PLC through the software.
+The PLC the team is using is called a SIMATIC S7 1200 from Siemens and requires certain types of memory card.
+The three options of memory for the PLC differ only by capacity.
+The three options for memory size are 2, 4, and 24 MB.
+Currently the team is considering a 4MB memory card for the PLC.
+Issues have arrived with a USB NIC not being recognized by TIA Portal.
+If the software does not recognize the NIC, the way to fix the issue is to enter the IP address manually.

 ## BOM

 | Name of item | Description | Subsystem | Manufacturer | Quantity | Price | Total |